-General information on the transportation financing process can be found in the MTC publication, A Guide to the San Francisco Bay Area's Transportation Improvement Program, or TIP, updated for the 2019 TIP.
-The guide is posted on MTC's website at http://mtc.ca.gov/our-work/fund-invest/transportation-improvement-program.
-Printed copies are available the MTC offices also be viewed at MTC's offices at 375 Beale St., San Francisco, and may be ordered via e-mail library@bayareametro.gov or telephone (415) 778-5236.
+General information on the transportation financing process can be found in the MTC publication, A Guide to the San Francisco Bay Area's Transportation Improvement Program, or TIP, updated for the 2021 TIP.
+The guide is posted on MTC's website at: https://mtc.ca.gov/our-work/fund-invest/transportation-improvement-program

+Printed copies are available at the MTC offices at 375 Beale Street, Suite 800, San Francisco, CA 94105 and may be ordered via e-mail library@bayareametro.gov or telephone (415) 778-5236.